I just need more willpower to get healthier.

 But the biggest issue I see with setting goals is that they have an endpoint and once we reach the endpoint than that’s it.
 We’ve accomplished it and can forget about what it takes to maintain it.

-Most of the clients I’ve worked with have been very successful with 30-day challenges and 90-day fitness and nutrition programs they’ve followed to help them lose 20-30 pounds.
-The problem is that after they meet their goal they’re so burned out and happy to be done that they fall back into old habits and the weight comes back on.
+Most of the clients I’ve worked with have been very successful with 30-day challenges and 90-day fitness and nutrition programs.
+The problem is that after they meet their goal they’re so burned out and happy to be done that they fall back into old habits.
+The weight comes back on.
 Exercise is non-existent (mostly because they hate it now) and nutrition is for shit because they felt so deprived.

 Instead of setting goals, my suggestion is to focus on building habits that may lead to your goal.
 If losing 50 pounds is a goal of yours break that down into some of the most important habits you may need to establish in order to achieve it.
 Spend 2 to 4 weeks focusing on each step before adding another.